 “The connection between the first five years of a child’s life and K-12 education is not always clear for district and state leadership,” said Kenneth Mason, state board member from Georgia and work group co-chair.
 “As school board members, we have a responsibility to promote practices and policies that support young children in preparing them for later school success.
 This workgroup gives me the knowledge and tools to take concrete next steps in my state.”

 During the meeting, work group participants explored evidence-based research, ECE best practices, and ways to better align the early childhood and K-12 systems in their states.
-A highlight of the meeting was a site visit to the Drew Model Elementary School in Arlington, Virginia, where the work group observed high-quality preschool classrooms for 3-, 4-, and 5-year-olds, and engaged school leaders and teachers in a discussion about how to ensure public schools are offering a high-quality ECE program.
+A highlight of the meeting was a site visit to the Montessori Public School of Arlington, located in Drew Model Elementary School in Arlington, Virginia, where the work group observed primary Montessori classrooms for 3-, 4-, and 5-year-olds, and engaged school leaders and teachers in a discussion about how to ensure public schools are offering a high-quality ECE program.